Funding Resources

 https://www.iccchouston.com/scholarships/

-Offers scholarships to Houston-area college students for study abroad in Italy.
+The ICCC awards scholarships in the amount of $2,500 to college students participating in study abroad programs in Italy.

 One year of master's level study in France for up to 30 outstanding American students.
 Open to both Francophone and non-Francophone candidates, the initiative will partner with top French higher education institutions that offer programs across STEM, the humanities, social sciences, and the arts, either in French or entirely in English.